superawesomelabs/leo/README.md

 Leo is developed as a mono-repo.
 The root package contains all of the dependencies required to develop any of the packages in `packages/*`.

+# Dependencies

+Development dependencies are located in the root package.

 ## Run All Tests

 ```